Close Modal×

 What is Commingling?

 Real estate commingling is the act of mixing the client’s funds with the broker’s own funds.
-This is illegal and happens when a broker or real estate agent fails to properly deposit their client's funds into an escrow account, client trust, or earnest money account within the mandated time frame.
+This is illegal and occurs when a broker or real estate agent fails to properly handle their client’s funds, such as by failing to deposit them into a designated trust account or deliver them to an authorized escrow holder within the mandated time frame.

-The mixing of funds like this should be avoided at all costs and is considered a type of fraud.
-It can have serious legal consequences like having your license suspended or revoked.
+The mixing of funds like this should be avoided at all costs and is considered a serious violation of a broker’s fiduciary duty.
+It can have serious legal consequences, including having a license suspended or revoked.

 Why is Commingling Illegal in Real Estate?

-If commingling and subsequent conversion occur, agents could be found in breach of their fiduciary responsibility and lose their license.
-It is a type of fraud, and agents should follow all proper steps to avoid this.
+If commingling and subsequent conversion occur, agents may be found in breach of their fiduciary responsibility and may lose their license.
+For this reason, agents must follow all proper trust fund handling procedures to avoid violations.

 How Can You Avoid Commingling Funds?

-To avoid commingling funds, it is best to keep separate bank accounts for your business or investment accounts and your personal funds.
+To avoid commingling funds, it is best to keep separate bank accounts for your business or investment activities and your personal funds.
+This minimizes the risk of accidentally using client or investment money for personal expenses.

-• Follow the proper escrow process when transacting with clients
+• Follow the proper escrow process when transacting with clients, or ensure client funds are handled through a properly designated trust account

-• Set up an LLC for your investment properties
+• Set up an LLC or separate entity for your investment properties to keep business and personal funds distinct

-• Create a trust account to hold security deposits
+• Create and maintain a trust account to hold client funds or security deposits when permitted by law

-• Have a system of checks and balances to ensure funds are deposited correctly
+• Establish a system of checks and balances to ensure client funds are deposited and disbursed correctly

-• Educate your team on the best way to collect client funds
+• Educate your team on the proper procedures for collecting and handling client funds

-• When in doubt, ask for legal advice from your broker or a real estate lawyer
+• When in doubt, seek guidance from your broker of record or a qualified real estate attorney

 How is Money Transferred to All Parties in a Real Estate Transaction?

-When a client is ready to make an offer on a property, the real estate agents will collect the earnest money deposit and transfer it to an escrow account until the deal has closed.
+The primary purpose of escrow is to keep a client’s money separate and prevent it from being mixed with other clients’ funds or with a broker’s personal or operating funds.
+When a client is ready to make an offer on a property, the real estate agent may collect the earnest money deposit and ensure it is delivered to an authorized escrow holder or properly designated trust account until the transaction closes.

-The escrow process usually lasts 30 days and is considered complete when all financing and inspections have been approved and the property is ready for closing.
+The escrow process often lasts about 30 days, though timelines vary depending on financing, inspections, and contractual terms.
+Escrow is considered complete when all conditions have been satisfied and the transaction is ready to close.

 Final Thoughts on Commingling in Real Estate